Dry Runs: The Key to Training Readiness in the Virtual World

 - Please only interrupt me if you feel I’m being long-winded or if you are role-playing a learner with a question.
 We’ll debrief after each module, so please save your feedback for the debrief.

-These are just a few examples of ground rules that you could set forth.
+These are just a few examples of ground rules.
 I’m sure you can come up with some of your own.
-By setting the ground rules early, your observing stakeholders will be more likely to provide helpful feedback.
+By setting the ground rules early, your observers will be more likely to provide helpful feedback.

 Written by Greg Owen-Boger